-- 4.3 As the single largest development that is likely to affect the community during the plan period, we have spent a lot of time focusing on how we can ensure this development can become a cohesive, attractive part of the Plan Area through its design and layout. - 4.4 The site provides many opportunities to utilise the existing landscape in order to create a sympathetic character-led development response.
-Many of these have already been established by the illustrative masterplan in the Waveney (East Suffolk) Local Plan (shown at Figure 1.1 in this plan), including locating the country park in the west to allow the existing water runoff pattern to be preserved, thus retaining the scheduled monument's seasonal wet characteristic.
+- 4.3 As the single largest development that is likely to affect the community during the plan period, we have spent a lot of time focusing on how the Neighbourhood Plan can help to support the creation of a cohesive, attractive part of the Plan Area through its design and layout. - 4.4 The site provides many opportunities to utilise the existing landscape in order to create a sympathetic character-led development response.
+The Waveney (East Suffolk) Local Plan (shown at Figure 1.1 in this plan) establishes these, including locating the country park in the west to allow the existing water runoff pattern to be preserved, thus retaining the scheduled monument's seasonal wet characteristic.
 In addition, green areas can be introduced to act as flood mitigation where the flood risk is high.
 There is an opportunity to link these green spaces to the country park to form a network.
-This can be enhanced by retaining the existing hedgerows which can connect with the green space via foot and cycle paths. - 4.5 The guidance contained in the Neighbourhood Plan should influence discussions with developers and East Suffolk Council, but the final layout, look and feel will be subject to detailed plans.
-However, the Neighbourhood Plan has been informed by the aspirations and desires of our community to ensure that these are not over-looked.
+This can be enhanced by retaining the existing hedgerows which can connect with the green space via foot and cycle paths. - 4.5 The guidance contained in the Neighbourhood Plan is intended to influence discussions with developers and East Suffolk Council, but the final layout, look and feel will be subject to a developer-led masterplanning process which will be informed by detailed site appraisal and assessment and ongoing community engagement.
+However, the Neighbourhood Plan has been informed by the aspirations and desires of our community to ensure that these are not over-looked and this presents an early insight into the challenges and opportunities for the future masterplanning process.